Homotopy theory of coalgebras over operads: Introduction

 A key step involves proving the existence of cofibrant and fibrant replacements for objects.
 In our model structure, all coalgebras are cofibrant (solving this half of the problem) and the hard part of is to find \emph{fibrant} replacements.

-We develop resolutions of coalgebras by cofree coalgebras that solves the problem --- see lemma~\ref{lem:cofreeresolution} and corollary~\ref{cor:factortrivialcofibrationfibration}.
+We develop resolutions of coalgebras by cofree coalgebras --- our so-called rug-resolutions --- that solves the problem: see lemma~\ref{lem:cofreeresolution} and corollary~\ref{cor:factortrivialcofibrationfibration}.
 This construction naturally leads into infinitely many negative dimensions and was the motivation for assuming underlying chain-complexes are unbounded.

-Fibrant coalgebras are characterized as retracts of \emph{layered coalgebras} (see definition~\ref{def:layeredobject} and corollary~\ref{cor:fibrationcharacterization}) --- an analogue to total spaces of Postnikov towers.
+All coalgebras are cofibrant and \emph{fibrant} coalgebras are characterized as retracts of canonical resolutions called rug-resolutions (see corollary~\ref{cor:fibrationcharacterization} and corollary~\ref{cor:fibrationcharacterization}) --- an analogue to total spaces of Postnikov towers.

 In the cocommutative case over the rational numbers, the model structure that we get is \emph{not} equivalent to that of Hinich in \cite{Hinich-DG-coalgebras}.
 He gives an example (9.1.2) of a coalgebra that is acyclic but not contractible.
 In our theory it \emph{would} be contractible, since it is over the rational numbers and bounded.